kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/iqtrial/README.md

 # 2024-04-07
 * changed missing metamodel navigation to strings in encounter script
+* changed casting to enum to string comparison to work around missing LaborMethodCategory enum value

 ## 2025-04-02
 * copied mapping from HULL projects and removed project specific findings